Mattheus Lestevenon

-Mattheus Lestevenon, heer van Berckenrode (1715–1797, The Hague) was a city-secretary and schepen in Amsterdam, then Dutch ambassador to France.
+Mattheus Lestevenon, heer van Berckenrode (8 February 1715 – 13 January 1797) was a Dutch diplomat.
+He was city-secretary and schepen in Amsterdam, then Dutch ambassador to France.
 Lestevenon played an important role in the year 1748 and in the negotiations for the Treaty of Paris.
 Pietro Locatelli dedicated six violin sonatas to him.

 Life

 Family

 Lestevenon was born into a powerful regent family.
 His father Mattheus Lestevenon (1674-1743) was an administrator of the Dutch East India Company, heer of Strijen and five-times mayor of Amsterdam (between 1722 and 1736).
 Gerrit de Graeff (I.) van Zuid-Polsbroek, vrijheer van Zuid-Polsbroek, was his cousin by marriage.
 In 1743 Lestevenon had married Maria Wilhelmina, baroness van der Duyn.
 His two children Maria Jacqueline and Willem Anne Lestevenon were born in 1749 in Brussels and Paris respectively.
 On 8 June 1755 he divorced the baroness, probably while she conceived a child from an officer by the name M. De Villegagnon.
 Lestevenon next married Susanna Faulquier in an unknown year.
 He sold his house on Keizersgracht to Thomas Hope.
 It's the building at Singel 292, that he had inherited from his grandfather Dirk Trip, he sold to Joachim Rendorp.
 After an inheritance from a late aunt, Lestevenon bought a palace at Lange Voorhout on the Hague, with 16 servants.
 Mattheus Lestevenon married Lady Catharina Windsor, a sister of Herbert Windsor, 2nd Viscount Windsor, in London in 1742 and went on honeymoon to Italy.
 His wife died of smallpox on the return trip.
 She was buried in Bockenheim on 26 May.
 Mattheus again inherited "considerable wealth and goods" ("considerabel veel gelt en goet") on the death of his father in 1743.
 He moved to the attractive building at Keizersgracht 444–446.
 Because he was not appointed as a successor to his father, it is supposed he was frustrated.

 Nota : afin de compléter les informations ci-dessus, il serait nécessaire de se référer au récent article (et contenant des informations totalement inédites sur Marie-Jacqueline (de) Lestevenon et sur son frère Willem-Anne Lestevenon, ambassadeur) publié dans la revue intitulée Le Parchemin, OGHB (Office royal Généalogique et Héraldique de Belgique), Juillet-Août 2024, n°472, par l'archéologue et historien (Spé.
 Conflits militaires) Guilhem de MAURAIGE, Biographie bruxelloise, Pierre-Dominique PREVOST (1748-1807), général de la Révolution et de l'Empire, chevalier de Saint-Louis, commandeur de la Légion d'honneur, allié à la famille Lestevenon de Berkenroode, pp.292-306.
 Lien internet : Le Parchemin 472 (Juillet-Août 2024) | OGHB et complément informatif (sépulture de Côni), Le Parchemin 474bis (Novembre-Décembre 2024) OGHB, p.643. / Idem.
 Informations inédites concernant les enfants de Pierre-Dominique Prévost et de Marie-Jacqueline Lestevenon).